 Ripening peaches off the tree is also an option if you pick your fruit too soon.
 One easy way to do this is by putting the peaches in a brown paper bag at room temperature for a couple days.
 They become softer, sweeter and ready to enjoy.

-Peaches thrive off sunlight and need enough of it to ripen fully and gain proper color.
+Peaches thrive with plenty of sunlight, and they need enough of it to ripen fully and gain proper color.
 To encourage adequate exposure and boost the ripening process, orient orchards north to south.
-With more than 100 peach varieties, some may respond better to some environments than others.
-If rootstock is not healthy or the peach variety does not perform well in your area, peach quality could be compromised.
+With more than 200 peach cultivars, some may respond better to certain environments than others.
+If the rootstock is not healthy or the peach cultivar does not perform well in your area, peach quality could be compromised.
 Another possible cause of poor quality fruit is the dying off of the scion, or upper part of a tree graft.
 If the rootstock takes over the scion, this may diminish both fruit quality and tree size.

 A few small changes can result in big improvements in your peach harvest.
 Whether you have peaches turning brown, growing small or failing to ripen, you can improve your results by thinning your trees and giving them the care they need to get the nature peaches you're craving.